-At Crockerton school, we use Banded Books: including Oxford Reading Tree, Oxford Literacy Web, Bug Club, Storyworlds and Class libraries.
-Resources from the Wiltshire Council Library Service, Internet and reading software.
+At Crockerton School, we use Banded Books: including Oxford Reading Tree, Oxford Literacy Web, Bug Club, Storyworlds and Class libraries.
+Resources from the Wiltshire Council Library Service are also used, as well as Internet and reading software.
+Pupils are encouraged to read a range of high quality, digital texts.